 Note: The coder does not use coefficient multiplier operations for multirate filters.
 Therefore, Coefficient multipliers options are disabled for multirate filters.

 To optimize coefficient multipliers (for nonmultirate filter types):

 the Coefficient multipliers menu in the Filter

 architecture pane of the Generate HDL dialog box.

-Consider setting an error margin for the generated test bench to account for numeric differences.
-The error margin is the number of least significant bits the test bench will ignore when comparing the results.
+To account for numeric differences, consider setting an error margin for the generated test bench.
+When comparing the results, the test bench ignores the number of least significant bits specified in the error margin.
 To set an error margin,

 Select the Test Bench pane in the Generate HDL dialog box.
 Then click the Configuration tab.

 Set the Error margin (bits) field to an integer that indicates the maximum acceptable number of bits of difference in the numeric results.

 Continue setting other options or click Generate to initiate code generation.